Writers at Musso and Frank Grill

 The Musso and Frank Grill in Hollywood, California, was a frequent hangout for about a dozen major authors who resided in Greater Los Angeles.
 Attracted by Hollywood studios in the early days of film, William Faulkner, Dorothy Parker, Raymond Chandler, F. Scott Fitzgerald, T.S.
 Eliot, William Saroyan, Aldous Huxley, Max Brand, John Steinbeck, and many more would gather there and swap war stories about transforming literature to screenplays.
 They were not always happy with the translation to film but the lure of a new venue for income was exciting for successful and struggling writers alike.

 You can read more about the history there on the restaurant’s website at http://mussoandfrank.com/history/

-We are ever so happy this taste of “Old Hollywood” is still around.
-Our waiter had worked there 40 years and shared some interesting tidbits from the old days.
-That was quite a treat, as were the flannel cakes for dessert!
+Musso and Frank’s is one of the few traditional remnants of “Old Hollywood” that is still around.
+Our waiter had worked there 40 years and shared interesting tidbits about celebrities they served in the old days.

 The Musso and Frank Grill is the sixth stop on our Southern California Author Adventures Trail!